-June is the best time to visit Switzerland — when the country is radiant between the freshness of spring and the thrill of summer.
+June is the best time to visit Switzerland.
+It is when the country is radiant between the freshness of spring and the thrill of summer.
 The cable cars, which had been quiet over the winter, start to operate again, cafés take advantage of the sunny streets with their terraces, and the Alps change snow for wildflowers.
 It is warm enough for picnics by the lake and still cool enough for mountain walks.
-Due to the long hours of daylight and the fact that there are not as many people compared in July.
+Due to the long hours of daylight and the fact that there are not as many people compared to July.

 | Cities & Lakes (Zurich, Lucerne, Geneva) | 15°C – 25°C | Warm days and cool evenings are ideal for lakeside walks and café hopping. |